travist/resourcejs/README.md

 * `path`  : Set to the name of the virtual resource.
 This will be used in the generated url.
 * `before`: Set to a function that will be used to generate the virtual resource.

-This will result in a virtual resource API end-point according to the following pattern:
+This will result in a generated REST end-point with the following pattern:

 * /[resource-name]/virtual/[virtual-resource-name]